D2I-ai/agentic_deep_research/README.md

 💡 Tips:
 1. We recommend [Jina](https://jina.ai/) for its cost-efficiency and excellent content extraction.
 You can deploy [Jina Read](https://github.com/jina-ai/reader) locally for full control.
-2. If you want to choose free_serper_api, you need to set the WEBSEARCH_API to `custom`.
+2. If you want to choose serper_api, you need to set the WEBSEARCH_API to `custom`.

 ### 3. Installation and Configuration